Skill Demand Index

 Which roles need Independent Work most:

-Marketing positions drive 54% of demand.
-Other and Sales also frequently list Independent Work as a requirement.
-Skills commonly paired with Independent Work include Communication Skills.
+Other positions drive 33% of demand.
+Marketing and Operations also frequently list Independent Work as a requirement.
+Skills commonly paired with Independent Work include Communication Skills and Social Media Marketing.

 Depth Level Distribution